trilitech/tezos-developer-docs/docs/architecture/bakers.md

 The rewards to delegators were distributed by the bakers, with no guarantee from the Tezos protocol.

 Delegating still works in this way, but currently, it's mostly seen as a preliminary step required for staking.
-Then the system provides the staker with rewards automatically.
+In return, the Tezos protocol provides stakers with rewards automatically.

 ## Staking with a baker